- Associate professor at Kent State University’s Center for Applied Conflict Management

 The main influence on Coy’s brand of radical politics is the Italian Communist Antonio Gramsci (1891-1937).
 Coy is particularly impressed by Gramsci’s notion of “hegemony,” which is defined by Gramsci as the means by which society’s ruling class compels the oppressed classes to submit to its authority.
 Coy has made this neo-Marxist theorizing the guiding theme of his approach to “conflict resolution.”

-Coy is not shy about recruiting students to his patently political cause.
+In his role as professor, Coy has long been willing to recruit students to his patently political cause.
 For instance, in August 2004 he received a grant for $110,460 from the National Science Foundation for a research project called “Harnessing and Challenging Hegemony During Three Wars: The U.S. Peace Movement, 1990-2004.”
 Teaming up with two other radical professors, Gregory Maney and Lynne Woehrle, Coy investigated ways to expand the anti-war movement in the United States, or, as the project’s mission statement put it, to “highlight cultural obstacles to generating mass dissent as well as the strategic choices and dilemmas facing activists in responding to these obstacles.”
-The presiding deity of the project was, as the mission statement acknowledged, Antonio Gramsci.
+The project was inspired, as the mission statement acknowledged, by the work of Antonio Gramsci.
 Several Kent State students worked as research assistants on the project, on the premise that they would be exposed to the “broader study of social movements, conflicts, and social change.”

 Over the years, Coy’s research has also been funded by the William & Flora Hewlett Foundation, the Albert Einstein Institution, the Council for International Exchange of Scholars, the American Sociological Association, the University Research Council, and the University Teaching Council of Kent State University.